-- 13. This neighbourhood plan provides the key priorities relating to how Postwick with Witton parish grows over the next 15 years.
+- 13. This neighbourhood plan provides the key priorities relating to how Postwick with Witton parish grows over the next 13 years.
 The plan is structured according to these key priorities with individual more detailed policies included to help guide development decisions. - 14.
 PW1 is overarching and encourages developers to consider how the priorities for the area have been considered when developing planning applications, and how they will be achieved through the development.
 Ideally proposals should be aiming to support achievement of the priorities and move the parish forward towards its vision.
 The policy aims to be proportionate.
 It is recognised that not all proposals will be able to support delivery of each of the priorities.
-However, even householder applications and small-scale development of one or two dwellings can still achieve a high standard of design, and should demonstrate this within a short covering statement that accompanies the planning application. - 15.
+However, minor proposals can still achieve a high standard of design, and planning applications should demonstrate how these priorities have influenced development of the proposal within a covering statement, Design and Access Statement or Planning Statement. - 15.
 Of particular importance are the priorities of supporting planned growth and economic activities in key locations and ensuring that biodiversity and wildlife connectivity is a key consideration.